Hanish069/Weather-app-responsive-/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines:

--Fork the repository.
+- Fork the repository.
--Create a new branch: git checkout -b feature/your-feature.
+- Create a new branch: git checkout -b feature/your-feature.
--Make your changes and commit them: git commit -m 'Add new feature'.
+- Make your changes and commit them: git commit -m 'Add new feature'.
--Push to the branch: git push origin feature/your-feature.
+- Push to the branch: git push origin feature/your-feature.
--Open a pull request.
+- Open a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.